Direct and Indirect Speech Worksheets To Print:

 Walk in the Park - Read the script.
 Rewrite it in paragraph

 form using both formats.
 Follow the directions in parentheses.

 Re-writes - John said his train would arrive at noon and maybe

 Roundabouts - Read the cartoon.
 Then describe what is happening.

 Use the indirect technique in your paragraph to tell the reader what Abe

 Said That? - Underline what the speaker says in each sentence.

-Then rewrite each sentence using direct speech.
+Then rewrite each sentence using the proper form.